Podcast interview with my childhood idol, Tamlyn Tomita from The Karate Kid II who shares two recipes.

-1 tsp. neutral oil, canola or grapeseed
+- 1 teaspoon neutral oil, canola or grapeseed

 To fry, heat oil in pan at medium high.
 To remove ramen noodles out of ramekins, rim sides of the ramen noodle “bun” with edge of knife and gently invert onto heated frying pan.
-Do not touch and let fry for 3 minutes, or until it get to color you like – golden, golden brown, brown and then flip bun with spatula and fry other side.
-No need to drain on paper towels, they’ll become 2 deliciously crispy ramen buns!!
+Do not touch and let them fry for 3 minutes, or until it get to color you like.
+Golden, golden brown, brown.
+And then, you flip the bun with a spatula and fry the other side.
+No need to drain on paper towels since they’ll become two deliciously crispy ramen buns!

-I believe scallions and arugula are a must for this burger…I made my burgers teriyaki-style with ginger, garlic, scallions, Worcestershire sauce, bread crumbs – and place an American cheese or a mild cheddar slice atop finished burger so it will get all melty, a fried egg, and sliced tomatoes…no condiments needed!
-But, if you want something mayonnaise-like…
+I believe scallions and arugula are a must for this burger.
+I make my burgers teriyaki-style with ginger, garlic, scallions, Worcestershire sauce, and bread crumbs.
+And place an American cheese or a mild cheddar slice atop finished burger so it will get all melty.
+Add a fried egg, and sliced tomatoes.
+No condiments needed!

-Hinoki and the Bird Tofu Puree (via Daily Candy)
+Hinoki and the Bird’s Tofu Puree

 - 2 shallots, minced

-4-6 garlic cloves, minced
+- 4-6 garlic cloves, minced

-4 tsps. ginger, minced
+- 4 teaspoons ginger, minced

 - 1 package extra-firm tofu, roughly chopped

-4 tsp. soy sauce
+- 4 teaspoons soy sauce

 - Salt and pepper

 Spicy Greens Salad

 - 1 package baby arugula

 - 1 package baby spinach

 - 1/2 cup ponzu sauce

-- 1 1/2 c. olive oil
+- 1 1/2 cup olive oil

 Blend ponzu sauce and olive oil.
 Toss with greens.